Sonari: Importance

 In the Middle of the town there is a park around a historic Ahom Kingdom's tank called Bor Pukhuri.

 There is a Daily Super market in the middle of the town.
 Produces from nearby villages like Mahmora, kakatibari are sold near this market.

-There are many good educational institutions in the town, catering the needs of many nearby villages and tea-gardens.
+There are educational institutions in the town, catering the needs of many nearby villages and tea-gardens.
 Some of them are: Sonari College, B.P.B.M.
 Higher Secondary School, P.K.B.
 Girls HS School, Sankardev Shishu Niketan, Sonari Town High School, Haji OMM school, St. Joseph's High School, Sonari Junior College, Chah Mazdoor Vidya Niketan, Sonari Commerce College, etc. Notably, B.P.B.M.H.S.School recently completed her Diamond Jubilee year and St. Joseph's High School completed her Silver Jubilee year.
 Sonari has Hindi school for many years now.
-There is a Sub-divisional public library near sonari college as well. there are religious places of worship like Sarbojanin Naam ghar, Gurudwara Sahib, Hari Mandir, Kali Mandir, Shiv Mandir, Shani Mandir, Mosque, Buddha Mandir, Hanuman mandir etc. giving a truly secular and cosmopolitan feeling.
+There is a Sub-divisional public library near sonari college as well. there are religious places of worship like Sarbojanin Naam ghar, Gurudwara Sahib, Hari Mandir, Kali Mandir, Shiv Mandir, Shani Mandir, Mosque, Buddha Mandir, Hanuman mandir etc.

 In recent years a 100 bedded sub-divisional civil hospital has been created in the outskirt of the city with funds from the Government of Assam and the North-Eastern Council (N.E.C) with additional support from N.R.H.M.
 Project.
 The government of Assam received Rs.417.31 lakhs from the NorthEastern Council (NEC) for up-gradation of Sonari Civil Hospital.
 Some of the famous people from sonari are Lyrical-Poet "Geetikavi" Parvati Prasad Baruwa, Poet 'Kavita Konwar' Ambeswar Chetia Phukan etc. Parvati Prasad Baruwa(1904–1964) was a tea planter, poet, lyricist, dramatist: an icon of Assamese culture and literature.

 Sonari town is located about 45 km from the historic town of Sivasagar and roughly located between Sivasagar and Namrup Town.
 Bhojo, the nearest railway station is well connected by major passenger trains like intercity.
 Distance from Dibrugarh Mohanbari Airport to Sonari is about 77 km.

 The town has a police station of its own name right in the centre of the town.
 There is also a jail at the outskirts of the town.
 The Pin code of Sonari is 785690 and the STD code 03772.